Almost half of UK businesses expect to be fined for GDPR non-compliance

-New research by data privacy experts Ensighten suggests that nearly half (45 per cent) of UK businesses have put money aside to cover possible fines connected to GDPR non-compliance.
-The legislation comes into effect on 25 May.
+New research by data privacy experts Ensighten suggests that nearly half (45 percent) of UK businesses have put money aside to cover possible fines connected to GDPR non-compliance.
+The legislation comes into effect on May 25.

-“Unfortunately, we found that brands are aware, but still uncertain in their final month of GDPR preparation,” said Ian Woolley, chief revenue officer at Ensighten.
-“The research shows that 45 per cent of UK businesses have set money aside in anticipation of regulatory fines.
-The good news is that brands still have time to deploy and optimise customer privacy and consent options on their websites.”
+“Unfortunately, we found that brands are aware but still uncertain in their final month of GDPR preparation,” said Ian Woolley, chief revenue officer at Ensighten.
+“The research shows that 45 percent of UK businesses have set money aside in anticipation of regulatory fines.
+The good news is that brands still have time to deploy and optimize customer privacy and consent options on their websites.”

 One of the key reasons that Ensighten found behind this lack of preparation was an absence of accountability, with little consensus among businesses regarding who should be in charge of GDPR overall.
-According to respondents, 32 per cent pointed to the CEO, 26 per cent to the chief data officer and 22 per cent to the chief marketing officer.
-Only 14 per cent cited the data protection officer as the risk manager, yet this is a GDPR-mandated position where organisers perform regular and systematic processing of data subjects on a large scale.
+According to respondents, 32 percent pointed to the CEO, 26 percent to the chief data officer, and 22 percent to the chief marketing officer.
+Only 14 percent cited the data protection officer as the risk manager, yet this is a GDPR-mandated position where organizers perform regular and systematic processing of data subjects on a large scale.

 “Educating consumers on how their personal data is used and why their permission is needed is essential to building consumer trust and gaining their opt-in consent,” said Woolley.
 “GDPR is not just a legal hurdle to jump.
 Whilst brands are putting money aside for fines, they should not underestimate the damage to their reputation and business from not educating customers now.”

 Founded in 2009, Ensighten is the global cybersecurity leader providing client-side protection against data loss, ad injection, and intrusion while enhancing website performance.